RockefellerArchiveCenter/dm-transfer-workflow/inventory.md

 ## Overview

 Digital media items should be inventoried in the Digital Media Log as they are encountered during processing.
-In order to save a digital media item record, you must supply the ArchivesSpace RefId of the appropriate item-level component representing the digital media item in ArchivesSpace and retrieve the item and resource titles.
-For minimal processing, you may supply the RefId of the series-level or subseries-level component.
+In order to save a digital media item record, you must supply the ArchivesSpace Ref ID of the appropriate item-level component representing the digital media item in ArchivesSpace and retrieve the item and resource titles.
+For minimal processing, you may supply the Ref ID of the series-level or subseries-level component.
 Digital media items should be described as a sibling relationship to their parent units (e.g. file for standard processing) and should have the same box and/or folder instances.
 Do not create a child relationship to represent the association between the digital media item and the parent unit.

 ## Setup